Uwajima, Ehime: Economy

-Uwajima is the largest municipality of southwestern, but industry is poorly developed except for a single shipyard.
+Uwajima is the largest municipality of southwestern Ehime, but industry is poorly developed except for a single shipyard.
 Commercial fishing, taking advantage of the ria coastline, aquaculture and cultured pearls is the mainstay of the local economy.

 Education

 Uwajima has 30 public elementary schools and six public middle schools operated by the city government.
 The city has five public high schools operated by the Ehime Prefectural Board of Education.